beardedfoo/blobstore/README.md

 # blobstore
-An encrypted, authenticated blobstore for S3 in Go
+An secure blobstore for S3 in Go